-1. Drink Water.
-First thing when you wake up in the morning should be to drink a glass of water.
+The first thing when you wake up in the morning should be to drink a glass of water.
 I personally keep a glass of water on my nightstand so that in the morning it is right there and I have no excuses.
-At night your body is literally fasting so drinking water first thing wakes up your organs and let’s your body know its time to start the day!
+At night your body is literally fasting so drinking water first thing wakes up your organs and lets your body know its time to start the day!
 The more water you drink throughout the day the more fat you will burn throughout the day too!
 Yup, drinking water increases your metabolic calories.
 Room temperature water is the way to go as your body will heat it up and burn calories in the process!
 Aim to drink half your weight in ounces every day.
 Want to know if you are drinking enough…check the color of your pee!
 Yes!
 If it is a faint color yellow to clear you are good!
 Darker in color, drink up!

 This is where checking social media and emails takes a backseat in the morning.
 Think about it, when you hop on to check Facebook or whatever social media app you like your agenda becomes their agenda.
 Now you are looking at what they are doing instead of focusing on you and what your agenda should be for the day.
-Start your day with positive affirmations.
+Put down the phone and start your day with positive affirmations.

-3. Practice Gratitude.
-Like mentioned above, practicing gratitude keeps you in a positive state.
+As mentioned above, practicing gratitude keeps you in a positive state.
 Even just a simple sentence can disrupt the negative patterns in your brain!
 You can also practice writing down your daily gratitudes in a journal.
 I have one called 31 Days of Gratitude: Create the Life you Desire by my own sorority sister Shilamida from Shilamida Inspires.
-If helps you to get into the practice of writing our what you are grateful for and creating a desired lifestyle.
+It helps you to get into the practice of writing what you are grateful for and creating a desired lifestyle.

-4. Morning Workout.
-I know being a morning workout person is not for everyone.
-I was not either at one point.
-It took some time and discipline to create this practice but with determination and goals in mind I have become that morning workout person!
-But seriously, working out in the morning gives you more energy throughout the day, your brain is more alert, and when your workout consists of HIIT (high intensity interval trainings) your EPOC (excess post-exercise oxygen consumption) kicks in and you burn calories throughout your day!
+Working out first thing in the morning may not be your thing.
+I wasn’t either!
+It took some time and discipline to create this practice but with determination and goals in mind, I have become that morning workout person!
+But seriously, working out in the morning gives you more energy throughout the day, your brain is more alert, and when your workout consists of HIIT (high-intensity interval training) your EPOC (excess post-exercise oxygen consumption) kicks in and you burn calories throughout your day!
 Score!!

-6. What is Your Mission for the Day?
 When you wake up, think about what your mission is for the day.
 Whether it is in your personal life from planning a date night with your significant other or maybe helping your kids with a project.
 In your business maybe it is meetings for the day or are you starting to build your own?
 Whichever it is, tackle that big annoying one first.
 You know, the one you really don’t want to do but know that once it is done you will feel relief!

 Remember, habits make you either healthy or unhealthy.
-Overall stress in your life is not all bad, but your reactions to it and how you handle stress is.
+Overall stress in your life is not all bad, but your reactions to it and how you handle stress are.
 These 6 healthy habits will help you retrain your brain in a way to deal with stress and outside factors in a more positive and peaceful way.

 Yes, we will have stressful situations where these 6 habits may not help at first.
 But the more you implement them and create healthy habits your overall quality of life should improve.
 I know that it has for me.
 I used to suffer from anxiety and always struggled with my weight growing up.
 I started with exercising in the morning, then drinking water, cleaning up my nutrition and now onto gratitude and meditation.